bugladen/NadekoBot/commandlist.md

 `!m mv`  |  Moves the bot to your voice channel. (works only if music is already playing) `!m rm`  |  Remove a song by its # in the queue, or 'all' to remove whole queue.
 `!m cleanup`  |  Cleans up hanging voice connections. **Owner Only!**
+`!m rcs`, `!m repeatcurrentsong`  |  Toggles repeat of current song.
+`!m rpl`, `!m repeatplaylist`  |  Toggles repeat of all songs in the queue (every song that finishes is added to the end of the queue).

 ### Searches
 Command and aliases | Description | Usage